 PHYSIATRY CAREER ADVISOR: Volunteers will provide program-neutral physiatry career advising for medical students interested in the specialty, especially those attending medical schools without a physiatry department.
 You must be a Diplomate, Associate or Early Career member of the AAP to apply.

 RESIDENT MENTOR PROGRAM: A volunteer in the Resident Mentor Program will be responsible for working with a least one mentee from a medical school across the country and being available to answer any questions that he/she may have.
 You will serve as an invaluable advocate and teacher as you help your mentee navigate the residency application process, optimize his or her experience on clinical rotations, find opportunities for research, and establish a network of connections within the physiatry community.
-You must be an In-Training Resident or Fellow member of the AAP to apply.
+You must be a Resident or Fellow member of the AAP to apply.